ahn9807/Minish/READEME.md

     junho:/home/junho/Desktop/HW3$ help
     MINISH Help
     These shell commands are defined internally.
-Type `help' to see this list.
+Type `help' to see this list

     quit, pwd, cd ,help, path, status(not working correctly), cap